CyberSource/cybersource-plugins-commercetools/docs/unified-checkout/UnifiedCheckout-setup.md

 ## Setting Up the Client Side

-- To obtain the captureContext, clientLibrary, and clientLibraryIntegrity, you must first generate an authentication header.
-This is done by sending a `GET` request to `{baseUrl}/generateHeader` and using the response to include the required authentication header for subsequent requests.
-Once the header is generated, send a `GET` request to `{baseUrl}/captureContext`, ensuring the request includes the previously generated authentication header.
-The response will contain the `captureContextData` provided by CyberSource, which can be decoded to extract the `clientLibrary` and `clientLibraryIntegrity` fields.
-These fields, along with the `captureContextData`, are included in subsequent requests to `{baseUrl}/captureContext`.
-A sample response typically contains the `captureContextData`, `clientLibrary`, and `clientLibraryIntegrity` fields in JSON format, as shown below.
+- To obtain the `captureContextData`, `clientLibrary`, and `clientLibraryIntegrity`, you must first generate an authentication header.
+This is accomplished by sending a `GET` request to `{baseUrl}/generateHeader` and using the response to include the required authentication header for subsequent requests.

+- Once the header is generated, send a `GET` request to `{baseUrl}/captureContext`, ensuring that the request includes the previously generated authentication header.
+The response will contain the `captureContextData` provided by CyberSource.

+- The `captureContextData` is decoded to extract the `clientLibrary` and `clientLibraryIntegrity` fields.

+- A sample response typically contains the `captureContextData`, `clientLibrary`, and `clientLibraryIntegrity` fields in JSON format, as shown below.

     Example Response: